Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The quarterly financial data reveals several notable trends in the company's sales, accounts receivable, and receivables turnover over the analyzed periods.
+The reviewed quarterly financial metrics reveal several key trends in sales, accounts receivable, and receivables turnover over the observed periods.

 - Sales